Learning from True-False Labels via Multi-modal Prompt Retrieving

 \section{Introduction}

 In recent years, supervised learning has exhibited remarkable performance across a diverse range of visual tasks, including image classification\cite{classification}, object detection\cite{detection}, and semantic segmentation\cite{segmentation}.
-This success can be largely attributed to the abundance of extensive, fully annotated training data.
+This success can be largely attributed to the abundance of fully annotated training web data on the internet.
 However, a significant challenge remains in the time-consuming process of collecting such annotated datasets.
-To address this challenge, various forms of weakly supervised learning have been proposed and explored in a range of settings, including semi-supervised learning\cite{ssl1,OCRA,NACH}, positive-unlabeled learning\cite{pull1,pull2,pull3}, noisy-label learning\cite{nll1,nll2,nll3}, partial-label learning\cite{PLL1,PLL2,PaPi}, and complementary-label learning\cite{CLL1,CLL2,CLL3}.
+To address this challenge, various forms of weakly supervised learning have been proposed and explored in a range of settings, including semi-supervised learning\cite{ssl1,ORCA,NACH,weiicmr}, positive-unlabeled learning\cite{pull1,pull2,pull3,yingicmr,weiwsdm}, noisy-label learning\cite{nll1,nll2,nll3}, partial-label learning\cite{PLL1,PLL2,PaPi,limm}, and complementary-label learning\cite{CLL1,CLL2,CLL3,weinn}.

-Recently, pre-trained \textbf{V}ision-\textbf{L}anguage \textbf{M}odel\textbf{s} (VLMs)\cite{CLIP,BLIP,LLaVA} trained on large-scale labeled data have achieved remarkable results.
-Unfortunately, the pseudo-labels generated by VLMs using common methods are often of low quality due to the unclear boundaries of the label set\cite{wang2022debiased,menghini2023enhancing}, as shown in Figure \ref{fig1} (a).
-The labels generated by VLMs using common methods (i.e., "Leopard", "Jungle cat" or "Tiger") are not in the candidate label set, while the ground-truth label is "Wild cat".
-These pseudo-labels with noise semantics may degrade the performance of models on target learning tasks.
-This fact further inspires us to explore and leverage the recognition capabilities of VLMs to generate higher-quality labels.
+Recently, pre-trained \textbf{V}ision-\textbf{L}anguage \textbf{M}odel\textbf{s} (VLMs) \cite{CLIP,BLIP,LLaVA} trained on large-scale labeled data have achieved remarkable results and exhibit significant potential in generating high-quality weakly supervised labels, thereby reducing annotation costs\cite{menghini2023enhancing}.
+Unfortunately, as shown in Figure \ref{fig1} (a), the VLMs supervised labels are often of low quality because the zero-shot results from VLMs may be incorrect\cite{wang2022debiased,menghini2023enhancing}.
+Specifically, the VLMs supervised label will be annotate as ``Sea horse'' (i.e., label with the highest confidence), while the ground-truth label is ``Bass''.
+These VLMs supervised labels with noise semantics may degrade the performance of models on target learning tasks.
+This fact further inspires us to explore and leverage novel weakly supervised labeling settings to harness VLMs for generating higher-quality labels.